News

 We are currently in the process of ratifying the transfer of 120, 122, and 124 Bank Street to a private buyer.
 We will likely work and teach on these premises through the middle of 2027.
 After that, HB Studio will eventually move to a new brick and mortar home in Manhattan, at a location to be determined, that we will build out to best meet our needs.
 The proceeds from this sale will be carefully managed and conservatively invested to insure the future of HB Studio.

-Our Virtual Town Hall is on Wednesday, June 24 at 5:00pm.
+If you missed our productive in-person Town Hall on June 22, we’re also hosting a Virtual Town Hall on Wednesday, June 24 at 5pm to give our community a chance to discuss this transition.
 Click here to let us know you’re coming

 As always, you can feel free to contact us at ideas@hbstudio.org to continue the conversation.